 Are Fireflies Beneficial?

 Adult fireflies are very common in gardens.
 In fact, even those living in larger cities have likely encountered this insect as the sun has started to set.
 Adult fireflies are those which are most easily identified.
-More specifically, male lightning bugs are typically
+More specifically, male lightning bugs are typically the ones seen flying throughout the garden.
+As they glow, they actively seek female bugs.

 The female will then “answer” with her own signal.
 Though adults are most common, larval fireflies also exist in the garden.
 As with any insect, the garden will be impacted in different ways depending upon their growth cycle.